 Taxes

-Unless otherwise specifically stated in the applicable WO, all Fees and Expenses stated in each WO are inclusive of any and all duties, levies and taxes payable, except for applicable Service Tax if any, which shall be paid by IIPL.
+Unless otherwise specifically stated in the applicable WO, all Fees and Expenses stated in each WO are inclusive of any and all duties, levies and taxes payable, except for applicable GST if any, which shall be paid by IIPL.
 IIPL shall deduct from each invoiced amount, applicable Tax Deduction at Source (“TDS”) and shall provide to ISP, the applicable TDS Certificates and certificates in respect of any other applicable withholdings made by or on behalf of IIPL, in respect of the Services.

 Confidentiality